kailin007/CS-112-Final-Project/README.md

 Enter "about:preferences" into the address bar:
     * In the "General" setting, find the "Network Settings" and proceed to set up proxy
     * In the "Privacy & Security" setting, find "Cookies and Site Data" block and click on "Clear Data" tab.
       Tick the checkbox "Delete cookies and site data when Firefox is closed"
-    * In the "History" setting, select "Never remember history" option
+    * In the "History" setting, choose "Never remember history" option
 ```

 ## Usage